Training-Free Intelligibility-Guided Observation Addition for Noisy ASR: Results and discussion

 \subsection{Comparison with previous OA methods}

 Tables \ref{tbl:oa_main_results_kan_mpsenet} and \ref{tbl:oa_main_results_demucs} compare various OA methods.
+Bold/underlined values denote best/second-best results, while italicized values require WER/ground-truth text access.
 WER-OA (Eq.~\ref{eq:oa_wer}) consistently achieves the lowest WER in all test cases, supporting the design of intelligibility-guided OA in Section \ref{subsec: Intelligibility-Guided Observation Addition}.
 The proposed Conf-OA (Eq. \ref{eq:oa_conf}) achieves the best overall practical performance, confirming ASR confidence as a reliable alternative in the OA task.
 We note three cases in Table \ref{tbl:oa_main_results_demucs} (CHiME-4 Simu+Whisper, CHiME-4 Simu+Parakeet, and CHiME-4 Real+Whisper) where Conf-OA slightly exceeds the WER of the noisy speech.
 This occurs when the relative performance gap between noisy and enhanced speech is large, making the weaker signal insufficient to improve the stronger one.
 Nevertheless, Conf-OA still outperforms other baselines, demonstrating greater robustness.
 We also observe that our 3-class classifier variant ($\text{Classifier-OA}_{3class}$) generally outperforms the original 2-class classifier ($\text{Classifier-OA}_{2class}$).
 However, it still requires training an explicit model, unlike the proposed training-free Conf-OA approach, which is much simpler by design and yield more robust performance.